pawmint/pawmint.github.io/_posts/2015-05-13-technical-kickstart.md

 * Techntuts is a blog with tutorial dedicated to our project
 * Googledoc is the place where we share docs

 All these networks will allow you to communicate with the other members of the team.
+Please refer to the page [Our Collaborative Platforms] (http://pawmint.github.io/techntuts/our-collaborative-platforms/) to install them all.

 # Setup a coding environment: